On this page

 Choose Your Education Path

 Once you’ve decided where you want to go in your career (or if you have a good idea), choose the starting point that makes the most sense.
-Here’s some key information that can help you chart a path from aspiring dental hygienist to working in an office.
+Here’s some key information that can help you chart your own path to becoming a dental hygienist.

 Volunteer at a dental office

-Volunteering in a dental office or shadowing a dental hygienist can be a great way to experience the day-to-day of the job before diving in.
-Get a handle of the tools they use, how they interact with patients and co-workers, and the overall feel of the work environment.
+Volunteering in a dental office or shadowing a dental hygienist can be a great way to experience the day-to-day life of the job before diving in.
+Get a good idea of the tools they use, how they interact with patients and co-workers, and the overall feel of the work environment.
 And don’t forget to ask questions.
-Ask about the benefits, challenges, and how the dental hygienist views career advancement.
+Ask about the benefits of the job, the challenges of the profession, and how the dental hygienist views career advancement.

 An associate degree

 Earning an associate degree is the most common path for training to become a dental hygienist.
-These programs, which take two to three years to complete, are for students who want to get the theoretical knowledge and hands-on training to prepare for an entry-level job, as well as earn the certification needed for employment.
-In addition to dental hygiene coursework, students in these programs also complete liberal arts classes — such as mathematics, English composition, and psychology — to give them a broad education and additional skills they can use in the workplace.
-As a result, students leave the program with important abilities, like critical thinking and problem solving skills, they can apply to patient care.
+These programs, which take two to three years to complete, are for students who want to get the theoretical knowledge and hands-on training to prepare for an entry-level job and earn the certification needed for employment.
+In addition to dental hygiene coursework, students in these programs also complete liberal arts classes, such as math, English, and psychology, to give them a broad education and additional skills they can use in the workplace.
+As a result, students leave the program with important abilities, like critical thinking and problem-solving skills, they can apply to patient care.

 A bachelor’s degree

-Although associate’s degrees are the more common training that dental hygienists receive, those who want to earn a four-year bachelor’s degree can stand out from the competition when looking for a job.
-These programs are designed for students who want to have more options than just clinical practice, such as teaching or research, or as a way to advance their education above an associate degree.
-In addition to completing dental hygiene training classes that provide a theoretical foundation and clinical training, these programs also requires classes such as anatomy and physiology, microbiology, nutrition, and the humanities and social sciences.
+Although associate degrees are the more common training that dental hygienists receive, those who want to earn a four-year bachelor’s degree can stand out from the competition when looking for a job.
+These programs are designed for students who want to have more options than just clinical practice, such as teaching or research, or to advance their education above an associate degree.
+In addition to completing dental hygiene training classes that provide a theoretical foundation and clinical training, these programs also require classes such as anatomy and physiology, microbiology, nutrition, and the humanities and social sciences.

 Consider a master’s degree